In Stock

 When to Plant

-Plant from winter to early spring while dormant.
+Plant from winter to early spring while the plant is dormant.
 In frost-prone areas, wait until the soil is workable.
 Young canes may need protection from heavy frost using frost cloth.
 Alternatively, start in pots and transplant once conditions improve.

 Where to Plant